parcelvalue/api/docs/Endpoints/Shipments/Shipments.md

 On success, the API will return a `JSON API` document with a `shipment` object as the `data` member.
 The `id` member of the `shipment` object will contain the ParcelValue shipment id.
 The `shipment` object will also contain a `links` object, which in turn contains a `self` link that identifies the resource represented by the `shipment` object.
+The response will also include a `Location` header identifying the location of the newly created resource.

 The `shipment` meta will contain the `status` member (please see status codes below).